7 Tips to Master Tailwind Communities in 2022

 They are places where you can join other people who share the same interests as you and both share your own content and that of other Community members.
 One of my favourite Tailwind Communities is the Bloggers and Creative Infopreneurs Community… you can check out this Community and join here.

-The benefits of Tailwind Communities are that you get your content shared with relevant other pinners.
+Used as part of your overall Marketing Strategy, the benefits of Tailwind Communities are that you get your content shared with relevant other pinners.
 And, that you can curate relevant and high quality other content for your audience.
+Tailwind has also recently come out with a new product called Copilot, which helps you create an overarching Marketing Plan for all of your content!
+Including social and email.
+Try Copilot for free here.

 Tailwind Communities are a bit like Pinterest Group Boards, where you gather around a particular interest.
 But Communities are monitored for reciprocation and I tend to think they get better engagement.
 Master Tailwind Communities and you’ll be on your way to a generous traffic boost!